RIKEN-RCCS/lens3/v1/doc/setting.md

 lens3$ lens3-admin -c conf.json show-ep
 ```

-`show-ep` shows endpoints of Lens3-Mux and MinIO instances.
-Something
+The admin command `show-ep` shows the endpoints of Lens3-Mux and MinIO
-goes wrong if there are no entries of Lens3-Mux.
+instances.
+Something goes wrong if there are no entries of Lens3-Mux.

 ## Test Accesses